10 Facts About Sleep That You Should Know

 A work published in the magazine Journal of Bone and Mineral Research Review, informs us about a very important aspect that you should be aware of:

 - Sleeping too little and suffering from sleep apnea has been linked to osteoporosis.
 Why?
-Sleep apnea causes our body to receive less oxygen, causes inflammation and as a consequence, changes our metabolism.
+Sleep apnea causes our body to receive less oxygen.
+This causes inflammation and as a consequence, changes our metabolism.
 All of this affects our bone mass.

 4. Sleeping too little can cause dementia